 It is this winter ‘die-down’ that is exactly what tropical milkweed doesn’t do – and that is the problem.
-A certain bacterial disease can persist on the winter foliage of tropical milkweeds.
-Then, when monarchs feed on these tropical milkweeds the bacterium transfers from the plant to the larvae and eventually to the adult butterfly, weakening and even killing them.
+A microscopic protozoan can persist on the winter foliage of tropical milkweeds.
+Then, when monarchs feed on these tropical milkweeds the protozoan transfers from the plant to the larvae and eventually to the adult butterfly, weakening and even killing them.

-Caption: Monarch caterpillars and cocoons (pupae) are nearly as beautiful as the adults.
+Caption: Monarch caterpillars and chrysalis are nearly as beautiful as the adults.

 Caption: Indian milkweed (Asclepias eriocarpa) is another Southern California native species, but is seldom grown in gardens.

 Roger’s Gardens no longer sells or recommends tropical milkweed.
 We suggest all tropical milkweed be removed from your garden, but we know that some gardeners will resist this request, especially when they see larvae abundantly feeding on it.